4th of July in New York

 • and more...

-Macy's 4th of July Fireworks Show
+Macy's 4th of July fireworks show

 Macy's 4th of July Fireworks Show is an annual event that takes place in New York City.
 Each year, millions of people line the Hudson River to watch the spectacular display of fireworks and celebrate Independence Day with friends and family.
-This year, Macy's will be launching more than 75,000 shells from seven barges located between 24th Street and 40th Street along the Hudson River.
+Macy's will be launching more than 75,000 shells from seven barges located between 24th Street and 40th Street along the Hudson River.
 The show is expected to last for 25 minutes and will feature a variety of colors, shapes, sizes, effects, and other surprises!

-The Macy’s 4th of July fireworks show has been around since 1958 when it first began as part of the city’s celebration of its 350-year anniversary.
+The Macy’s 4th of July fireworks show has been around since 1958 when it first began as part of the city’s celebration of its 350th anniversary.
 Over time it has become one of America’s most beloved holiday traditions with over 3 million viewers each year!

-Insider tip: Pack a picnic, beverages, a football, and some games to play with friends and get there early to score a good spot.
-Getting In: The Macy's 4th of July Fireworks are free to watch.
+Insider tip: Pack a picnic, beverages, a football, and some games to play with friends, and get there early to score a good spot.

-Fireworks on the 4th and Other Times of the Year
+Fireworks on the 4th and other times of the year

-The Fourth of July is a special day for many Americans, and there's no better way to celebrate the holiday than with beautiful firework displays in New York City.
+The Fourth of July is a special day for many Americans and there's no better way to celebrate the holiday than with beautiful firework displays in New York City.
 On this day, NYC puts on an incredible show that lights up the night sky over iconic landmarks like the Empire State Building and Brooklyn Bridge.
 Visitors can expect to see dazzling colors and patterns as they take in some of America's most beloved fireworks shows.

-But New Yorkers often enjoy watching spectacular fireworks shows at other times throughout the year too.
+But New Yorkers enjoy watching spectacular fireworks shows at other times throughout the year too.
 Some of these displays happen around major holidays like Halloween or Christmas while others are put on by world-renowned organizations like Disney or Universal Studios.

 No matter when these events take place, they always bring joy to spectators from near and far who come together to experience something truly magical.
 Whether it be colorful bursts lighting up Central Park during summertime festivities or a winter wonderland illuminated by twinkling lights - NYC firework shows never fail to amaze!